GauravJain05/BOSTON-PRICE-PREDICTOR/README.md

 # BOSTON-PRICE-PREDICTOR
-Boston Price Predictor using Flask and Machine Learning
+Boston House Price Predictor using Flask and Machine Learning